 Taxpayers needing to use the conversion calculation may refer to the 2001 Form 308, Credit for Increased Research Expenses.
-This form is available on our website, or you may call for copies.
-Please see the contact information shown on page one of these instructions.
+This form is available on the department's website: www.azdor.gov.

 Part IV - Available Pre-2003 Credit Carryover

 The credit for increased research activities may be carried forward and offset against the next fifteen taxable years.
 Use Part IV to calculate the available pre-2003 credit carryover.